ibm-cloud-docs/dl/dl-megaport.md

    * **Customer ASN** – Your network’s Autonomous System Number.
 This can be a public or private ASN, including both 2-byte and 4-byte values (`1` to `4`,`294,967,294`) with the default being `64999`.
 Excluded ASNs: `0`, `13884`, `36351`, `64512`, `64513`, `65100`, `65201`–`65234`, `65402`–`65433`, `65500`, `65516`, `65519`, `65521`, `65531`, and `4201065000`–`4201065999`.

    * **Customer IP Address** (optional) – The IP address space (in CIDR format) you will use on your network for peering.
 For private connections, this field is optional and if left blank, Megaport assigns a private `/30` address.
 For public connections, this field is required and needs public IPs (`/30`) allocated by you for BGP connectivity.
 You must own the public IPs.
+Private ranges supported are 10.254/16, 172.16/12, 192.168/16 and 169.254/16.

    * **Provider IP Address** (optional) – The IP address space in CIDR format assigned in the IBM network for peering.
-This field is optional and if left blank, Megaport automatically assigns a private `/30` address.
+This field is optional and if left blank, Megaport automatically assigns a private `/30` address. if specifying a range this must be the other useable IP in the rangespecified for Customer IP.

    ![Connection details for IBM Cloud Service](images/megaport4.png "Connection details for IBM Cloud Service"){: caption="Connection details for IBM Cloud Service" caption-side="bottom"}